J0nasW/BA/README.md

 #### Update Do., 12.07.2018
 * Yet another feature folder added: TW-Circuit/new_circuit_symm now with integration on OpenAI Gym CartPole_v0.
 Still working on tuning the Parameters and weights, still haven't got a good reward system.. but we are getting there!
+* Did some Clean-Up to this Repository - only the important code is hosted, other things will remain on my private NextCloud Server.
+Also tried Branching - need some more info.

 #### Update Di., 10.07.2018
 * TW-Circuit/new_circuit_SIMCE released based on SIM-CE Simulink Simulation - New neual Network with potential!